arkku/mouseps2serial/README.md

 buttons), and converts it to a serial mouse protocol.
-The supported protocols include Microsoft (the classic PC serial mouse), with optional wheel and third button support, Mouse Systems, and Sun Microsystems (which is a variant of the Mouse Systems protocol used).
+The supported protocols include Microsoft (the classic PC serial mouse), with optional wheel and third button support, Mouse Systems, and Sun Microsystems (which is a variant of the Mouse Systems protocol).
 Additionally there is a debug mode, which outputs human-readable text.

 The protocol and serial port speed may be configured either by 4 DIP switches, or hard-coded using compile-time flags.
+When a "modern" wheel mouse is used, holding down all buttons and while turning the wheel allows adjusting the mouse resolution.
+The speed setting may be persisted across restarts by clicking the right mouse button while holding down the middle button.

 ~ [Kimmo Kulovesi](https://arkku.dev/), 2020-03-01